Steps to take if you are waking up depressed

 If you wake up depressed, the idea of working your way through the day can feel like a real struggle.
 Rather than thinking about the day in its entirety, focus on the first thing that you need to do, which could be making a cup of tea, feeding your pet or taking a shower.
 Whatever it is, keep it simple.

 Once you have finished the task, take a minute to recognise the big step that you have taken and use this to motivate yourself to do another simple task, which could be pouring yourself a bowl of cereal, brushing your teeth, or opening the curtains.
 Breaking the morning down into easy-to-manage steps can stop it from becoming overwhelming.

 Make small changes to your routine

-Even the smallest tasks can seem impossible when you’re depressed.
+Even the smallest tasks can seem impossible when you’re depressed and finding motivation when depressed can incredibly be challenging.
 If you find that you’re waking up depressed, it’s a good idea to try and prepare as much as you can the night before, so you do not have to do so much in the mornings.
 For example, have your outfit laid out ready for the next day, so you don’t have to worry about this when you wake up.

 You may also want to think about adjusting your schedule in the day, if possible.
 If you are waking up depressed and feel that your depression symptoms are worse in the morning, try to be flexible with yourself.
 Set big chores, work tasks or other activities for later in the day, when you may have a little more energy.
 It may also be beneficial to speak to your manager at work so that they are aware of your situation and can provide the right level of support, which could include starting the working day slightly later.